 Some people with diabetes develop numbness in the feet or poor blood flow.
 That can make it difficult to notice blisters, sores and cuts.
 Undetected and untreated wounds can quickly become infected, leading to complications and sometimes amputation.
 There are many strategies to protect your from wounds and infection.

 People with diabetes often have problems with their feet.
-Diabetic feet develop sores, deformities and infections more easily.
+They may develop foot develop sores, deformities and infections more easily.

-If not treated quickly, a diabetic foot ulcer or blister can get infected.
+If not treated quickly, a foot ulcer or blister on a person with diabetes can get infected.
 Sometimes a surgeon must amputate (remove) a toe, foot or part of the leg to prevent the spread of infection.

 Foot problems often occur in people with diabetes, especially among those who have:

-The chance that a person with diabetes will develop diabetic foot sometime in his or her life is about 15%.
+The chance that a person with diabetes will develop a foot condition at some time in their life is about 15%.

-Long-term high blood sugar can cause a type of nerve damage called diabetic neuropathy.
-Diabetic neuropathy can occur throughout the body, but most often in the legs and feet.
+Long-term high blood sugar can cause a type of nerve damage called diabetes-related neuropathy.
+Diabetes-related neuropathy can occur throughout the body, but most often in the legs and feet.

 The condition might make you lose feeling in your feet.
 If your feet are numb, you might not notice a blister, cut or sore.
 You might not even feel a pebble in your sock that is cutting your foot, for example.
 Wounds that go unnoticed and untreated can become infected.

 Diabetes can also affect blood flow to your legs and feet.
 People with diabetes are more likely to develop peripheral artery disease (PAD).
 This condition causes arteries to become narrowed or blocked.
 Reduced blood flow (poor circulation) can make it difficult for a diabetes-related foot ulcer or infection to heal.